 - If you have any special health issues or disabilities, there are a number of companies that specialise in suitable healthcare insurance for international students.
 Please check with the different healthcare providers if they cover your specific healthcare needs and if they will cover any medications you need.

 You can read more about healthcare in the Netherlands and the right to healthcare during a temporary stay on the Zilveren Kruis website.

 Working whilst studying?

 If you have a (part time) job, you are required to take out a Dutch basisverzekering (basic health insurance policy).
 If you do not have this, you risk being fined and will have to pay the insurance premium retroactively.
 Please note that an internship paying more than €150 a month or €1500 a year may qualify as a job and may require you to take out a Dutch basisverzekering policy as well (please contact us if this might be the case).

 We have a partnership with Aon Student Insurance.
 This insurance provider has a lot of experience with international students and also offers a Basic Healthcare Insurance policy.
 Due to their experience with international students, they offer the option of switching back to an Aon student insurance policy quickly as soon as you are no longer required to have a basic health insurance policy.
 This means you are not obliged to continue paying for the whole year.

 Please note that if you take out Dutch basic health insurance, you may be eligible for compensation for your insurance premiums.
 This compensation is called healthcare benefit or healthcare allowance (zorgtoeslag).
 You can read more about healthcare allowance and how to apply on the Rijksoverheid (Dutch Government) website.

 Health & Safety

-Hopefully your stay in the Netherlands will be without any health or safety problems.
-Most likely this will be the case.
-However, should you need any medical assistance or emergency services (ambulance, police or fire brigade), here is some useful information.
-Read more on our website for currents students
+We hope that you will enjoy your stay in the Netherlands without any health or safety problems.
+This will most likely be the case.
+However, should you need any medical assistance or emergency services (ambulance, police or fire brigade), our student website contains some useful information for students.